GoldenretriverYT/polytoria-luals-addon/README.md

 This does not affect your code, this is just to prevent recommendations from showing, for example, ".New" on a `Player` (.New is only valid on the static `Instance` type, and not on an instance of `Instance`).

+Note: Not every class has a double underscore type!
+So if a function wants you to pass a `Part`, you still should pass an instance (which should also have the `Part` type, because `Part__` does not exist).

+In general: Ignore the double underscores, they are just to provide better hints to the language server.

 ## Credits

 Massive shoutout to the [contributors of the Polytoria Docs](https://docs.polytoria.com/contributors), most information was taken from there.